This browser is no longer supported.

 [ edit ] Deleted implicitly-declared copy assignment operator

-• T has a non-static data member of non-class type (or array thereof) that is const ;
+• T has a non-static data member that is const

 [ edit ] Trivial copy assignment operator

-• the copy assignment operator selected for every non-static class type (or array of class type) member of T is trivial;
+• The copy assignment operator selected for every non-static class type (or array of class type) memeber of T is trivial

 [ edit ] Implicitly-defined copy assignment operator